milleratotago/PlotTbl/README.md

 </div>

-You need a version of MATLAB that supports the “table” data type.
+You need a version of MATLAB that supports the “table” data type (R2013b or newer).
 You also need my MATLAB package ExtractNameVal, which is available at https://github.com/milleratotago/ExtractNameVal

 <div class="p">